wilsonwu2007/Wilson-Wu-s-Portfolio/src/content/projects/bruin-supermileage-safety-board.md

 ## Schematic Implementation

-**Dual H₂ sensors** — initially selected the TGS6812-D00 hydrogen sensor, but its millivolt-range output required an instrumentation amplifier to produce a usable signal.
-Tested a second hydrogen sensor available in the workspace and confirmed its output was suitable for hydrogen detection, so we used it instead of relying on an untested sensor.
+**Dual H₂ sensors**
+-Initially selected the TGS6812-D00 hydrogen sensor, but its millivolt-range output required an instrumentation amplifier to produce a usable signal
+-Tested a second hydrogen sensor available in the workspace and confirmed its output was suitable for hydrogen detection, so we used it instead of relying on an untested sensor.

 ![Dual H2 sensor schematic](/images/projects/bruin-supermileage-safety-board/schematic-h2-sensors.png)

-**H₂ sensor comparator logic** — used an LMV331 comparator with a resistor divider to set a detection threshold and convert the sensor output into a digital signal for the AND gate.
-Added a potentiometer to adjust the detection threshold without redesigning the circuit.
+**H₂ sensor comparator logic**
+-Used an LMV331 comparator with a resistor divider to set a detection threshold and convert the sensor output into a digital signal for the AND gate
+-Added a potentiometer to adjust the detection threshold without redesigning the circuit.

 ![H2 sensor comparator logic schematic](/images/projects/bruin-supermileage-safety-board/schematic-comparator.png)

+**AND gate**
-**AND gate** — used an SN74HCS21 AND gate so that any safety input going LOW drives the shutdown path LOW, turning off the MOSFETs and opening the safety relays.
-A limitation of the design is that the shutdown path still relies on MOSFETs, which can fail — a future revision could use a more mechanically isolated switching path for the final shutdown stage.
+-Used an SN74HCS21 AND gate so that any safety input going LOW drives the shutdown path LOW, turning off the MOSFETs and opening the safety relays
+-A limitation of the design is that the shutdown path still relies on MOSFETs, which can fail — a future revision could use a more mechanically isolated switching path for the final shutdown stage.

 ![AND gate schematic](/images/projects/bruin-supermileage-safety-board/schematic-and-gate.png)

+**Safety relays**
-**Safety relays** — chose safety relays for final power switching because of their high current handling and electrical isolation.
-Wired E-stop buttons in series with the relay coils so an E-stop can physically open the coil circuit and cut power without relying on a MOSFET.
-Added optocoupler feedback to inform the STM32 of the E-stop state and validated the feedback circuit in LTspice before hardware testing.
+-Chose safety relays for final power switching because of their high current handling and electrical isolation.
+Wired E-stop buttons in series with the relay coils so an E-stop can physically open the coil circuit and cut power without relying on a MOSFET. -Added optocoupler feedback to inform the STM32 of the E-stop state and validated the feedback circuit in LTspice before hardware testing.

 ![Safety relay schematic](/images/projects/bruin-supermileage-safety-board/schematic-safety-relays.png)

 ## PCB Implementation

-Designed a 2-layer board to minimize cost, with connectors placed along the edges for easier integration.
-Kept signal traces short to reduce noise and improve signal integrity.
-Added test points and 0 Ω jumpers to make testing and troubleshooting easier.
+-Designed a 2-layer board to minimize cost, with connectors placed along the edges for easier integration.
+Kept signal traces short to reduce noise and improve signal integrity
+-Added test points and 0 Ω jumpers to make testing and troubleshooting easier.

-Fitting passive components around the large relay footprints was harder than expected — resistors and capacitors ended up wedged between the relays, making soldering and rework difficult.
+Fitting passive components around the large relay footprints was harder than expected.
+Resistors and capacitors ended up wedged between the relays, making soldering and rework difficult.
 Keeping the board small was a priority, but this taught me that **assembly and debugging access need to be considered alongside size and cost during PCB layout.**

 ![PCB layout render](/images/projects/bruin-supermileage-safety-board/pcb-layout.png)

 ## Testing & Integration

-Added test points throughout the board to isolate potential failure points during testing.
-Tested relay switching across three conditions — H₂ leak, E-stop activation, and ignition control — and the response was fast enough to safely shut down the system.
-Integrated the safety board with the vehicle and verified that the safety functions operated as intended.
+-Added test points throughout the board to isolate potential failure points during testing -Tested relay switching across three conditions: H₂ leak, E-stop activation, and ignition control.
+The response was fast enough to safely shut down the system
+-Integrated the safety board with the vehicle and verified that the safety functions operated as intended.

 ![Board under bench testing with H2 tank](/images/projects/bruin-supermileage-safety-board/testing-photo.jpg)